Mercuri/SortMyScience/README.md

 - Customize the options in the Settings menu

 ## ⬇️ Installation
-Install via CKAN
+CKAN Installation Pending

-Alternatively extract the latest release into your KSP\Gamedata folder
+In the meantime, extract the latest release into your KSP\Gamedata folder

 ## 🔭 Compatibility